 - Conventional dentures

-In summary, the only way to properly assess what tooth replacement option will work for you is to have an implant consultation and to do a 3D x-ray of your bone.
+In summary, the only way to properly assess what tooth replacement option will work for you is have an implant consultation and to do a 3D x-ray of your bone.
 It can be a scary prospect but we here at TL Dental in Port Macquarie are here to help you every step of the way.
-Click here to book an implant denture consultation or call us on 02 6583 4055 to discover your options.
+Click here to book an implant denture consultation to discover your options.

 Further reading on implant dentures, dentures and dental implants can be found here: